Lucifer1990/Life-with-a-backpack/README.md

 11) git merge brachname (to merge changes done in new branch to master. remeber you have to be checked into master branch while doing this step)
 12) git config --global user.email iamankurb@gmail.com (need to config user email)
 13) git config --global user.name Lucifer1990 (need to config user name)
-14) git push --set-upstream origin master (to push everything from local repo to remote repo)
+14) git push --set-upstream origin master (to push everything from local repo to remote repo for the first time. next time onwards only git push)